Online Bookkeeping Services for Small Business Owners

 Accounting and bookkeeping are huge time commitments, but putting them off is one of the worst eCommerce accounting mistakes you can make.
 For all the reasons mentioned above, you need to take the time to follow these eCommerce bookkeeping basics, so your financial records are in order.

-If you’ve been avoiding your books, it’s not too late. xendoo provides catch-up bookkeeping for eCommerce businesses to get you on the right track and keep you from making any more eCommerce accounting mistakes.
+If you’ve been avoiding your books, it’s not too late.
+Xendoo provides catch-up bookkeeping for eCommerce businesses to get you on the right track and keep you from making any more eCommerce accounting mistakes.

-At xendoo, we know that eCommerce business owners have too much to do and not enough time to do it.
+At Xendoo, we know that eCommerce business owners have too much to do and not enough time to do it.
 But even the smallest eCommerce accounting mistakes can lead to financial repercussions down the line.
-If you don’t have the time to dig into your books, then let an outsourced bookkeeping and accounting service like xendoo do it for you. xendoo has a flat monthly fee and specializes in working with eCommerce businesses, so we have seen it all.
+If you don’t have the time to dig into your books, then let an outsourced bookkeeping and accounting service like Xendoo do it for you.
+Xendoo has a flat monthly fee and specializes in working with eCommerce businesses, so we have seen it all.
 Contact us today to learn how we can help get your books back in order.

 As a new business owner, you have a lot to manage on your eCommerce site.
 From making sure that customers can easily find what they need to creating an easy path to purchasing your goods, it may leave less time to tidy up the little things in your accounting processes.
 However, these mistakes and misses can snowball into significant issues that could cost your eCommerce business profits and customers.
 To make sure your business is running efficiently from top to bottom, here are nine common eCommerce accounting mistakes that you need to avoid.